-The best credit cards for poor credit with no processing fee are the Credit One Bank® Visa® Credit Card and the Credit One Bank® NASCAR® Credit Card.
-Both have annual fees of $0 - $99, but there’s no one-time fee for application processing.
+The best credit cards for poor credit with no processing fee are the Credit One Bank® Platinum Visa® for Rebuilding Credit and the Credit One Bank® NASCAR® Credit Card.
+Both have annual fees of $75 intro 1st yr, $99 after, but there’s no one-time fee for application processing.
 Although some unsecured credit cards for people with poor credit do charge processing fees, there are at least a few options without them.

 People in search of credit cards for poor credit with no processing fees have even more choices when they consider secured credit cards.
-For example, you’ll have to place a refundable deposit to get the Secured Mastercard® from Capital One and the Discover it® Secured Credit Card, but neither charges an annual fee or a processing fee.
+For example, you’ll have to place a refundable deposit to get the Capital One Platinum Secured Credit Card and the Discover it® Secured Credit Card, but neither charges an annual fee or a processing fee.

 The truth is, most credit cards for people with bad credit don’t charge processing fees.
 So, you shouldn’t ever settle for paying one.
 You can learn a bit more about the best alternatives below.